kahramankostas/IoTDevIDv2/README.md

-The technical features of the computer used for experiments are given below.
+The technical specifications of the computer used for experiments are given below.

 |  | |   |
 | ------ |--|  ------ |